-Tanglewood Middle School has developed a parent involvement policy to detail how parents can be actively involved in their child’s education.
-This policy was developed with the cooperation of SDMC and community members, Title 1 parents, faculty and administrative staff with Principal Gretchen Kasper-Hoffman and the Title I coordinator.
+Tanglewood Middle School has developed a parent involvement policy to detail how our families can be actively involved in their child’s education.
+This policy was developed with the cooperation of our Shared Decision Making Committee (SDMC), community members, Title I parents, faculty and administrative staff, and Principal Gretchen Kasper-Hoffman and our Title I Coordinator.

-Evening events, Parent Universities are planned each year to provide parents with information on reading / social studies proficiency skills, math and science competencies, and high school / college readiness programs.Each workshop is offered in English and Spanish.
+Throughout the school year, Parent Universities are planned in the evenings with information about reading, writing and social studies proficiency skills, math and science competencies, and high school and college readiness programs.
+Spanish translators are available.

 Another role of the school is to provide information about education laws.
-Parents have been provided information about the National Education Goals, No Child Left behind, Title 1 requirements, Parent Notification, FERBA Notification of Rights, PPRA Notice and Texas performance standards such as TEKS and TAKS.
+Parents have been provided information about the National Education Goals, the No Child Left Behind Act, the Every Student Succeeds Act (ESSA), Title I requirements, Parent Notification, FERBA Notification of Rights, PPRA Notice and Texas performance standards such as TEKS and STAAR.

 Training is also provided to teachers, faculty and staff.
-They are taught the importance of home and school connections and communications. .Examples of involving parents as partners include team meetings, parent conferences and family counseling.
+They are taught the importance of home and school connections and communications.
+Examples of involving parents as partners include team meetings, parent conferences and family counseling services.

 Participation and involvement of all parents and guardians is important.
 Information related to student achievement, school performance, programs and meetings are sent home in the home language whenever possible.
 Some of the standard information sent home in Spanish includes the School-Parent Compact, announcements, newsletters and weekly communications on Fridays.
 Other adaptations such as interpreters, translators and handicapped access are provided as needed.
 The Houston ISD website is also available in English, Spanish, Vietnamese, and Arabic.